About the Program

 - Departure Day: FRIDAY

-- Arrival Airport: Wellington International Airport, Wellington, New Zealand (CODE: WLG)
+- Arrival Airport: Wellington International Airport, Wellington, New Zealand (WLG)

 Accommodation & Meals

-Accommodation is shared and volunteers should bring their own sleeping bag and small pillow.
-The program fee covers accommodation from the Friday of arrival (volunteers stay that night in a hostel near to the volunteer offices) until the Thursday preceding the final day volunteering.
+Accommodation is shared and volunteers should bring their own sleeping bag.
+The program fee covers accommodation from the Friday of arrival until the Thursday preceding the final day volunteering.
 Volunteers should fly out Friday evening or arrange their own accommodation that night.

-All the usual amenities are available in each location including western-style bathrooms, laundry facilities (either on-site or nearby), kitchen, communal areas for relaxing and hot showers.
+All the usual amenities are provided including western-style bathrooms, hot showers, laundry facilities, kitchen facilities and communal areas for relaxing.
 Wi-Fi may not always be available in remote locations.

 Three meals per day are included in the program fee.
 Breakfast will typically be self-serve cereals, bread or toast and condiments.
 Lunch is prepared by volunteers with ingredients provided and is likely to be sandwiches and fruit.
 Volunteers are also involved in preparing dinner which may include pasta, roasts and vegetarian dishes.
 Fresh, local cuisine after a hard day’s work – nothing tastes better!